John Watling: Arica

 Several days later, the buccaneers decided to attack the rich Spanish settlement of Arica, Viceroyalty of Peru.
 They had attacked Arica previously but had not found any of the rumoured riches.
 A captured Indian warned Watling that Arica was heavily fortified, but Watling thought he was trying to trick them and shot him.

 As it was four or five days' walk from the coast to Arica, and the 92 buccaneers had to carry their own water, they were exhausted when reaching the town.
 They tried to approach the settlement secretly, but were seen by the Spanish, who prepared their defense.
 On January 30 Watling split his men into two groups, one to attack the fort with hand grenades and the rest to attack the town.
 Upon seeing how heavily outnumbered the men were in the town, Watling soon sent all his forces there.
 The buccaneers repeatedly forced the Spanish to retreat, but, as they were outnumbered, the Spanish quickly retook territory they left.
 Finally the buccaneers conquered the town, and Watling turned back to the fort.
 The Spanish regained the settlement and surrounded Watling's men.
 Completely overwhelmed, the buccaneers fled, losing several men, including Captain Watling, shot during the retreat.

+Legacy

+Watling is the namesake of John Watling's Distillery, a rum distillery in Nassau.